 No one who has read David's novels will be surprised to learn that he has been a birdwatcher and nature enthusiast for most of his life.
 He began watching birds at the age of seven, when his two older brothers, Bill and Jim, took him on their outings.
 At first, they brought David along because he could be convinced to walk into almost any thicket, regardless of whether it contained briars or poison ivy, and flush whatever exotics might be lurking within.
 Later, they assure him, they continued to bring him along because they began to enjoy his company.
 David remains suspicious. . . .

 In addition to birdwatching, David is also a dedicated amateur nature photographer.
 In the past year he has had a one-man exhibit, sold work to a local magazine, and displayed his work in a local gallery.
 He also enjoys butterfly watching (if you haven't tried it, do.
 Butterflies are incredibly beautiful and, unlike birds, you don't have to wake up at some indecent, predawn hour to see them), listening to music (jazz, rock, folk, bluegrass, classical), playing guitar (rock and folk), playing golf (his handicap can only be calculated using a slide rule), playing and/or watching baseball, and watching movies.

-David and his wife have two daughters, ages sixteen and twelve.
+David and his wife have two daughters.
 They live on the Cumberland Plateau in Tennessee.